lm3nitro/Projects/Penetration Testing/Password Cracking/Hydra.md

 ![Pasted image 20240425112822](https://github.com/lm3nitro/Projects/assets/55665256/16e25ebe-5915-40e8-a028-c644dffe7635)

-I also had wireshark running on the attacking host in order to view the traffic from both perspectives.
+I also had Wireshark running on the attacking host in order to view the traffic from both perspectives.
 Let's filter for a successfully login:

 ![Pasted image 20240425113419](https://github.com/lm3nitro/Projects/assets/55665256/bf46f1b2-0ac2-4ba7-b542-7193b5d49db8)

 ## Summary:

 Here we can see that the FTP server username and password were both found using Hydra.
-To help protect against dictionay attacks, there are several strategies that can be implemented:
+To help protect against dictionary attacks, there are several strategies that can be implemented:

 + Strong Password Policy
 + Account Lockout Policy